stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_notification_strategy/07_passive_model.md

 The Active Model strategy has a counterpart in the **Passive Model**.
 A Passive Model does not perform notification services.
-Instead, this task is performed by the Controller:
+Instead, this task is performed by the Controller.

-1. The Controller modifies the Model.
-2. The Controller informs the View to update itself.
-3. The View now inquires the Model contents as in the Active case.

 ### Design

-The activity diagram details the steps given above
+The interaction diagram shows the behavior of a Passive Model

 <p align="center">
     <img src="images/passive_model/passive_model.png" />
 </p>

+Specifically, the sequence of events is the following:

+1. The Controller modifies the Model.
+2. The Controller informs the View to update itself.
+3. The View now inquires the Model contents as in the Active case.

 The major shortcoming of a Passive Model is that Views get desynchronized if multiple Controllers can modify the Model.
 Collaboration between Controllers